Buyer Persona definition

 There are a number of ways you can use these buyer personas.
 And no, this use is not limited to advertising.

-Buyer personas are great if you are looking for ways to improve your product or offer.
-They will offer you actionable feedback that you can implement when the time is right.
+Buyer personas are great if you want to improve your product or offer.
+They will offer you actionable feedback to implement when the time is right.

-- Better allocation of ad revenue
+Better allocation of ad revenue

 This way, you can make the most out of your advertising budget and even improve your targeting efforts.

-- Influencer marketing campaigns
+Influencer marketing campaigns

 Maybe you’ve been thinking about starting an influencer marketing campaign to raise brand awareness and grow your customer base by reaching other potentially interested buyers.

 Help your sales and customer support teams know who they are addressing

-By understanding what kind of prospects they have to deal with, what their struggles are and what questions need answering, they will be so much more effective.
+By understanding what kind of prospects they have to deal with, what their struggles are, and what questions need answering, they will be so much more effective.

-- Improve and refine your content marketing and messaging strategies
+Improve and refine your content marketing and messaging strategies

-These personas will help you better understand how to talk to different prospects and customers, based on their lifecycle, the stage of the buyer’s journey they’re at and the psychographic elements attached.
+These personas will help you better understand how to talk to different prospects and customers based on their lifecycle, the stage of the buyer’s journey they’re at and the psychographic elements attached.

 So why lose precious time trying to figure out what your prospects and customers want when you can start and analyze their behavior right away?